DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 For many of these methods, we will require the following two definitions from statistics
 - $\mu_j$: Judge $j$'s raw score [average](https://en.wikipedia.org/wiki/Arithmetic_mean).
 - $\sigma_j$: Judge $j$'s raw score [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation).
-  - We include *[Bessel's correction](https://en.wikipedia.org/wiki/Bessel%27s_correction)*.
-While there's *some* justification for treating this as a population, not a sample, this complicates details under the hood (e.g. then we need to specify whether $\sigma_j$ is an estimator, or if the distribution for each outcome really is $\frac{1}{N}$)
+  - Unless otherwise stated, we treat the data as a **sample** instead of a **population**.
+In those cases, we include *[Bessel's correction](https://en.wikipedia.org/wiki/Bessel%27s_correction)*.

 ## $z$-score Sum

+A rather simple method that makes one fairly mild assumption.

+{% admonition(type='question', title='Assumption: Data as Population') %}
+The score data for each judge represents a complete population, not a sample.
+{% end %}
+This is analogous to the methodology of standardized testing.
+It's customary to treat standardized test scores as a population, not a sample.
+We need this assumption for the [$z$-score](https://en.wikipedia.org/wiki/Standard_score) to be well-defined, otherwise we are in truth defining a [$t$-statistic](https://en.wikipedia.org/wiki/T-statistic).

-A rather simple method that assumes nothing more than what is already given.
-The [$z$-score](https://en.wikipedia.org/wiki/Standard_score) of $p_{ij}$ is defined as
+The $z$-score of $p_{ij}$ is defined as

 $$
 z_{ij} = \frac{p_{ij} - \mu_j}{\sigma_j}
 $$

-Essentially, we treat each raw score as a part of a population of judge $j$'s scores, and transform them into [$z$-scores](https://en.wikipedia.org/wiki/Standard_score).
+Essentially, we treat each raw score as a part of a population of judge $j$'s scores, and transform them into $z$-score.
 We therefore define the adjusted score as

 $$
 \begin{equation}